junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas lowers his head, "I just don't want to make any more mistakes.
 Can we at least take it slowly?
 Maybe only read when we absolutely have to."

 Dean thinks about that, "Alright, don't ever say I never listen to you.
-Right now, how about we stick to the original plan then?"
+Right now, how about we stick to the old plan then?"

 They emerge back to the busy 72nd St., heading to Central Park.